-- 9.6 Where the University offers to redeploy the staff member into another position of comparable remuneration and this offer is rejected by the staff member, the University may terminate the staff member with two weeks' notice or the remainder of the notice stipulated in clause 9.9 of this Schedule, whichever the greater, and without payment of any redundancy pay and payment for accrued long service leave calculated in accordance with the provisions of clause 9.7 of this Schedule. - 9.7 Where redeployment is not possible: - (a) The staff member's employment will be terminated at the expiration of the notice period in clause 9.9 of this Schedule providing this notice period does not extend the staff member's employment beyond any agreed retirement date; and - (b) The staff member will receive redundancy pay calculated in accordance with the following table in addition to receiving a payment for accrued, but untaken, recreation and payment for accrued long service leave, provided the staff member has continuous service with the University of at least three years.
+9.6.
+Where the University offers to redeploy the staff member into another position of comparable remuneration and the offer is reasonable in the circumstances, and this offer is rejected by the staff member, the University may terminate the staff member with two weeks' notice or the remainder of the notice stipulated in clause 9.9 of this Schedule, whichever the greater, and without payment of any redundancy pay.

+- 9.7.
+Where redeployment is not possible: - (a) The staff member's employment will be terminated at the expiration of the notice period in clause 9.9 of this Schedule providing this notice period does not extend the staff member's employment beyond any agreed retirement date; and - (b) The staff member will receive redundancy pay calculated in accordance with the following table in addition to receiving a payment for any accrued, but untaken, recreation leave or any long service leave payment required by applicable long service leave legislation.